minetest-LOTR/Lord-of-the-Test/README.md

 (I highly recomend using the development version of both LOTT and Minetest!)

-#### Due to a [bug in Minetest](https://github.com/minetest/minetest/issues/4692), mod security must be disabled when playing the dev version of LOTT.
-To disable mod security, add the following line to your minetest.conf:
-	secure.enable_security = false
-**Alternitavely, you can go to the settings tab in the main menu, click on advanced settings, then on Server/Singleplayer, the on Security.
-Then double click Enable Mod Security to disable it**
-*Sorry about this!*

 If you use Arch Linux, you can install LOTT via the AUR.
 There is a [stable package](https://aur.archlinux.org/packages/minetest-lott/) and a [latest git package](https://aur.archlinux.org/packages/minetest-lott-git/).
 MadTux (@agwilt) is the maintainer of these packages.